-The result of this study found that PAT influence CSP.
-The study also revealed that profitability measured by ROA is found to be the most performing independent variable determining the behaviour of CSP in the Nigerian foods and beverages and petroleum marketing industry.
-Thereby, performing the strong existence and operation of the slack resource theory states that profitability and CSP should move in a direction at approximately the same magnitude in order to sustain the societal environment.
-Management of companies should boost the level of their fixed and current asset and ensure that the asset are effectively utilised, so that more profit can be generated.
-Ensuring maximum asset utilisation and increase the fixed and current asset have to be employed in order to carryout socially responsible projects.
+The result of this study found that after tax (PAT) influence CSP.
+The study also revealed that profitability measured by ROA is found to be the most performing independent variable determining the behaviour of corporate social performance (CSP) in the Nigerian foods and Beverages and petroleum marketing industry.
+Thereby performing the strong existence and operation of the slack Resource theory which states that profitability and CSP should move in the direction at approximately the same magnitude to sustain the societal environment.
+Management of companies should boost the level of both their fixed and current asset; ensure that the asset are effectively utilised, so that more profit can be generated, part of which should be employed to carryout socially responsible projects.
 This would have the effect of consolidating firms' future financial success and survival.